The New Balance running shoe assortment is a lot more than skin deep.

 And that’s what the Crag Trail is – an athleisure shoe with outdoor pretensions.
 That, by itself, isn’t a bad thing.
 The outsole coverage and the thick midsole give you the underfoot protection you require but the upper functionality isn’t worthy of serious trail runs.
 The bootie upper is hard to get in and out of and also makes the fit hard to customize.

-We suggest giving the 510V4 or the Kaymin TRL a go instead if you want something more trail-oriented at a sub-$100 price.
+We suggest giving the NitrelV3 or Kaymin TRL a go instead if you want something more trail-oriented at a sub-$100 price.